Exploring Creative Frontiers: A Comparative Study of AI Art VS Human Art

 What impact does AI have on the field of art compared to human artists?

-AI has introduced both challenges and opportunities to the field of art:
+AI has brought both new chances and challenges to the art world:

 AI made with Christophe Vacher